 Non-fungible tokens (NFTs) are increasingly catching the attention of investors who are looking to step beyond simply buying cryptocurrency.
-World of Women NFT offerings have stepped into the spotlight in the decentralized finance (DeFi) space, especially thanks to their association with actress Reese Witherspoon.
+Many different NFTs have gained the spotlight in the decentralized finance (DeFi) space, whether they represent art, music, or other types of collectibles.

 The World of Women NFT collection, designed by a female artist with a female-centric focus, is built on the Ethereum blockchain.
 The goal of the project is to inject more diversity and inclusion into the cryptocurrency space.